 Around Horicon Marsh

 In spring, the avian freeway to the north runs right over this Everglades of the North, southwest of Fond du Lac.
 On the ground, humans take the 50-mile Auto Tour around the marsh.

 It passes state and federal visitors centers, hiking trails and overlooks with spotting scopes.
 Rustic Road 106 is off the northeast part of the marsh, and on the west side, the route parallels the Wild Goose State Trail.

-Go May 10-13 in 2013 and you'll catch the Horicon Marsh Bird Festival, which includes tours, hikes and bird-banding demonstrations that are very beginner-friendly.
+Go May 9-13 and you'll catch the Horicon Marsh Bird Festival, which includes tours, hikes and bird-banding demonstrations that are very beginner-friendly.

 In a mere half-hour of driving, you can see some of the environmental world's most historic landmarks – and spring is the best time to do it.